1. Introduction

 - Tighten Monetary Policy: To counteract inflationary pressures and support the currency.

-- Adjust Fiscal Strategies: Complementary measures to support monetary tightening.
+- Adjust Fiscal Strategies: To complement monetary measures.

 6. Original Analysis & Critical Review